mrmaxguns/dream-journal/docs/index.md

 ---
 layout: page
-title: Home
+title: A simple application to show the power of flask

 ---

-# A simple application to show the power of flask